ArpanDhot/Road-lane-detection/README.md

 ### Process Video

 Processes the video to detect lanes and calculate speed.
+The video is processed frame by frame to detect lane lines and calculate the vehicle's speed.
+The processing includes converting the frame to grayscale, applying Canny edge detection, masking the region of interest, and detecting lines using the Hough Transform.

 ```python
 def process_video(video_path):